EOS-Nation/auditor.bos/src/auditorbos.contracts.md

  ####Warning: This action will store the content on the chain in the history logs and the data cannot be deleted later.

 <h1 class="contract">
- firecust
+ fireauditor
 </h1>

-## ACTION: firecust
+## ACTION: fireauditor
 **PARAMETERS:**
 * __cand__ is an eosio account name.

-**INTENT:** The intent of firecust is to allow elected auditors to (where quorum and configured majorities are met) to remove a fellow auditor and lock up their tokens until the configured delay period has passed.
+**INTENT:** The intent of fireauditor is to allow elected auditors to (where quorum and configured majorities are met) to remove a fellow auditor and lock up their tokens until the configured delay period has passed.
 **TERM:** This action lasts for the duration of the time taken to process the transaction.

 <h1 class="contract">
-  resigncust
+  resign
 </h1>
- ## ACTION: resigncust
+ ## ACTION: resign
 **PARAMETERS:**
-* __cust__ is an eosio account name.
+* __auditor__ is an eosio account name.

-**INTENT:** The intent of resigncust is to remove an elected auditor.
+**INTENT:** The intent of resign is to remove an elected auditor.
 This action must be run by the resigning auditor and the outcome should remove the elected auditor and lock up their tokens until the delay period has passed so the tokens can be claimed with the unstake action.
 **TERM:** This action lasts for the duration of the time taken to process the transaction.

 <h1 class="contract">